Deltares-research/urbanwb/docs/urbanwb_overview.rst

     * (Actual) evaporation from interception on paved roof area is limited by potential open water evaporation and available initial interception storage during current time step.
 Evaporation is possible only if the interception storage contains water.
     * (Final) interception storage at the end of current time step is evaporation subtracted from initial interception storage.
-    * Runoff from paved roof area is rainfall minus actual evaporation minus the change in interception storage between current time step and previous time step.
-Runoff is reallocated to combined sewer system (MSS), storm water drainage system (SWDS) and unpavd area (UP) according to predefined ratios.
+    * (Total) runoff from paved roof area is rainfall minus actual evaporation minus the change in interception storage between current time step and previous time step.
+Given no measure applied or measure inflow area equals to measure area, there is no runoff from area of paved roof (without measure) to measure.
+Given measure applied, runoff on the differencing area between the measure inflow area and measure area will flow into the measure.
+    * Subtracting runoff into the measure from the total runoff is the remaining runoff.
+Connected remaining runoff is reallocated to combined sewer system (MSS), storm water drainage system (SWDS) at predefined proportions while disconnected remaining runoff flows to unpavd area (UP) at predefined ratio.

 Code and input parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^